All Parallelograms are Rectangles: True or False? A Deep Dive into Quadrilaterals

 Why Not All Parallelograms are Rectangles: Illustrative Examples

 The easiest way to understand the difference is through visual examples.
-Imagine a parallelogram with opposite sides parallel and equal in length, but with angles other than 90 degrees.
+And imagine a parallelogram with opposite sides parallel and equal in length, but with angles other than 90 degrees.
 This shape is undeniably a parallelogram, but it lacks the right angles that define a rectangle.
 It's a rhomboid, a parallelogram that is not a rectangle.

 A Hierarchical View: The Family Tree of Quadrilaterals